mmagnus/geekbook/docs/source/edit.rst

 It's important to use a good editor with support of Markdown.

-I'm (mmagnus) using EMACS (https://en.wikipedia.org/wiki/Emacs), sometimes I use MacDown (http://macdown.uranusjr.com/).
+I'm (mmagnus) using EMACS (https://en.wikipedia.org/wiki/Emacs), sometimes I use MacDown (http://macdown.uranusjr.com/) or Atom (https://atom.io/).

 .. image:: ../imgs/emacs.png